-Distribution: Widely distributed throughout much of Washington; British Columbia south to California, east to the Great Plains of the U.S.; New York south to South Carolina.
+Distribution: Widely distributed on both sides of the Cascades crest in Washington; British Columbia to California, east to the Great Plains of the U.S.; also in scattered states along the Atlantic Coast.

-Habitat: Open, usually moist places, often on disturbed soil.
+Habitat: Open, usually moist places, often in disturbed soil.

 Conservation Status: Not of concern